awsdocs/amazon-rds-user-guide/doc_source/Welcome.md

 + Oracle
 + PostgreSQL

-Each DB engine has its own supported features, and each version of a DB engine may include specific features\.
+Each DB engine has its own supported features, and each version of a DB engine can include specific features\.
+Support for Amazon RDS features varies across AWS Regions and specific versions of each DB engine\.
+To check feature support in different engine versions and Regions, see [Supported features in Amazon RDS by AWS Region and DB engine](Concepts.RDSFeaturesRegionsDBEngines.grids.md)

 Additionally, each DB engine has a set of parameters in a DB parameter group that control the behavior of the databases that it manages\.

 ### DB instance classes<a name="Welcome.Concepts.DBInstance.instance-class"></a>